Interested in learning how to make round placemats?

 We can use many types of paper for paper piecing projects.
 But now there are new materials that are used instead of paper and they don’t even have to be torn off later.

 I have decided to use my embroidery stabilizer for this project.
-This stabilizer is called TEAR-AWAY stabilizer.
+This stabilizer is called a TEAR-AWAY stabilizer.
 I use it a lot for my quilting projects.

 So I just traced the pattern on my embroidery stabilizer.
 I can see through it very well.
 And I am using my frixion pen.
 I like this pen a lot.
 See, the marks are very visible.
 And they will disappear when I press it with a hot iron.